ngeyen/online-Shopping-Mini-Project-/README.md

 I would solicit that my poor coding style be forgiven seeing it's my first commit and I would appreciate your corrections as to how it can be better implemented.
 I am very passionate about open source development and would really appreciate your kind contributions to help me improve and be a vibrant member of the community.

 This mini project utilises
-- twitter bootstrap4 ( for navigation)
+- twitter bootstrap4 ( used to create the nav bar)
 - Jquery
-- Slicebox( for picture slideshow)
+- Slicebox(used to create the slideshow)

 I will once again appreciate your contributions.